 For more than 35 years BMS has taken a major role in impact assessment for a variety of developments within Australia.
 Impact assessment requires the collection of detailed data concerning fauna and associated habitats within a development area, as well as analysis of data and placing results into a regional context.
 Knowledge of State and Federal legislation and regulations are necessary and an ability to provide an objective picture of fauna use and the extent of any potential impacts.
-In addition, advice on mitigation strategies need to be developed, as well as the establishment of biodiversity offset areas.
+Principals of avoid, minimise and mitigation are followed to develop strategies for removal of native vegetation, as well as the establishment of biodiversity offset areas.

 BMS has been involved in impact assessment for the following types of developments: roads; railways; transmission lines; pipelines; quarries; coal, sand, shale oil and mineral mining; forestry; residential development; film sets; airports; dams, water management; pollution controls; tourism and recreational activities.

-Targeted surveys for specific species form an important part of the work undertaken by BMS, particularly towards Federally Threatened, State Threatened and Biobanking Credit species.
+Targeted surveys for specific species form an important part of the work undertaken by BMS, particularly towards Federally Threatened, State Threatened and Biodiversity Offset Scheme (BOS) Credit species.

-Apart from undertaking such surveys, BMS has been involved in providing management advice for single species such as Platypus, Hastings River Mouse, Koala, Water Rat, Squirrel Glider, Common Planigale, flying-foxes, Ghost Bat, Sooty Owl, Swift Parrot, Regent Honeyeater, Blue Mountians Water-skink, Marble-headed Delma, Giant Dragonfly and Bathurst Copper Butterfly.
+Apart from undertaking such surveys, BMS has been involved in providing management advice for single species such as Large-eared Pied Bat, Large Bent-winged Bat, flying-fox, Ghost bat, Platypus, Hastings River Mouse, Koala, Water Rat, Squirrel Glider, Common Planigale, Sooty Owl, Swift Parrot, Regent Honeyeater, Blue Mountians Water-skink, Marble-headed Delma, Giant Dragonfly and Bathurst Copper Butterfly.

 BMS are involved in much larger planning projects as well, including development of an overall bioregionalisation of eastern NSW and contribution to the NSW State of Environment 2000 report.
 We also provided input into the Management Plans for Sydney Olympic Park, Newington Armory, Rockdale Wetlands Corridor, Mutawintji National Park, Jenolan Caves, Munmorah SRA, Orchard Hills Department of Defence and the Queensland Kangaroo Management Plan.
 BMS also assisted in a negotiated agreement between the Central Land Council and North Flinders Mines for environmental management at Granites Goldfield.